Search and Surveillance Act 2012

 Illustration for Search and Surveillance Act 2012

-You need to know what happens when a law is changed.
-When the Search and Surveillance Act 2012 was enacted, it changed some things about the Crimes Act 1961.
+You need to know what happens when a law changes.
+When the Search and Surveillance Act 2012 came into effect, it changed some things about the Crimes Act 1961.
 This change affects things that were happening under Part 11A of the Crimes Act 1961 before 18 April 2012.
-You might have made an application under Part 11A before 18 April 2012.
-If you did, and the application was not finished before that date, the old rules still apply to your application.
-This means the new law does not change what happens to your application.
+You might be wondering what happens to applications that were made under Part 11A before 18 April 2012.
+If an application was made before that date but not finished, the old rules still apply to that application.
+This means the old rules apply to anything related to the application.
 There's something called a continuing warrant or permit.
 This is an interception warrant or emergency permit issued under Part 11A of the Crimes Act 1961.
-If you got one of these before 18 April 2012, or if you applied for one before that date and got it after, the old rules still apply to it.
-Some rules from the old law still apply to private communications that were intercepted before 18 April 2012.
-You can find more information about this in section 312M of the Crimes Act 1961.
-The old rules also apply to things that were happening under Part 11A, except for section 312F.
+If you had one of these before 18 April 2012, or if you applied for one before that date and got it after, the old rules still apply to it.
+The old rules also apply to anything related to the warrant or permit, except for <a href=https://legislation.govt.nz/act/public/1986/0120/latest/link.aspx?id=DLM330968>section 312F.
+Some private communications were intercepted before 18 April 2012.
+The old rules, specifically <a href=https://legislation.govt.nz/act/public/1986/0120/latest/link.aspx?id=DLM330994>section 312M, still apply to those communications.
+This means the new law does not change how those communications are handled.
+A continuing warrant or permit is one that was issued before 18 April 2012, or one that was applied for before that date and issued after.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.